Scrambling Groundsel (Senecio angulatus) Indoor Care; Watering, Propagation, Problems

 According to Greater Wellington Pest and Weed Central, Scrambling Groundsel has been found to be invasive.
 It is not recommended to be planted in the ground as given time, it will smoother trees.
 To counter this invasive nature, always destroy the underground rhizomes before discarding as they easily resprout.

-Senecio angulatus is toxic to both humans and pets according to The American Society for the Prevention of Cruelty to Animals.
+Yes.
+Senecio angulatus is toxic to both humans and pets according to ASPCA.
 If ingested, it can cause vomiting, diarrhea and abdominal pains.
 Keep the plant away from the reach of children and pets.

-Scrambling Groundsel (Senecio angulatus) grows best in medium to bright indirect light, average warmth of 18-280C, humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Scrambling Groundsel indoors, give it medium to bright indirect light, warmth of 18-280C, humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.

 Senecio angulatus requires pruning to keep the plant neat, to minimize pest and disease infestation and promote a bushy growth.
-Repotting is only needed when the plant becomes pot-bound.
+Repotting is only needed whens pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Creeping Groundsel, Senecio angulatus